Geography of the Falkland Islands: Climate

 The Falkland Islands have a maritime climate in the transition region between the tundra and subarctic zones (Köppen classifications ET and Cfc respectively) which is characterised by both low seasonal and diurnal temperature ranges and no marked wet and dry season while in the sub-arctic zone the average monthly maximum temperature exceeds 10 C for no more than four months of the year and the average monthly minimum does not drop below -3 C. The Falkland Islands climate is very much influenced by both the cool ocean currents and the shielding effect of the Andes.

 The cold Antarctic Coastal Current flows in an easterly direction around Cape Horn where part of it is diverted northwards as the Falklands Current.
 Subsurface temperatures in the vicinity of the Falklands are of the order of 6 °C. The Falklands Current meets the warm South Brazilian Current at about 40°S (see Brazil–Falkland Confluence), some 1000 km north of the islands.
-The prevailing winds at the Falklands' latitude are the westerlies that gather moisture across the Pacific Ocean, but the Andes form a 4000 m barrier causing a rain shadow across the Patagonia and to a lesser extent, the Falkland Islands.
+The prevailing winds at the Falklands' latitude are the westerlies that gather moisture across the Pacific Ocean, but the Andes form a 4000 m barrier causing a rain shadow across Patagonia and to a lesser extent, the Falkland Islands.